treeverse/lakeFS/docs/deploying/setup.md

    Under `Storage Namespace`, be sure to use the name of the bucket you've created in [Setting up an S3 bucket for data storage](#setting-up-an-s3-bucket-for-data-storage) above.

-## Next steps
+# Next steps

-Check out the usage guides under [using lakeFS with...](../using) to start using lakeFS with your existing systems!
+Check out the usage guides under [using lakeFS with...](../using) to start using lakeFS with your existing systems.